jimmyli56/jimmyli56/README.md

 ### Hi there 👋

-I am Jimmy Li, a student learning coding and persuing a Data Science major in the (not so distant) future.
+I am Jimmy Li, a student learning coding on the side, currently persuing an Anthropology major.

-Currently at Cañada College

 Pronouns are He/Him or They/Them